-Mentally i prepared myself as though not to expect anything, remain calm and just go through with what i needed to do in order to complete the treatment and get my life back.
-I had no alternative but to make this diagnosis as part of my life, for at least a year, i now know that it did dominate my life in its entirety, although i hated that with a vengeance i just had to accept it and move forward.
+Mentally I prepared myself as though not to expect anything, remain calm and just go through with what I needed to do in order to complete the treatment and get my life back.
+I had no alternative but to make this diagnosis a part of my life, for at least a year, I now know that it did dominate my life in its entirety, although I hated that with a vengeance i just had to accept it and move forward.

-My husband came home shocked that i had actually done it, i knew he was a little devastated, it was like receiving confirmation that his wife was really not well, i think before then he just tried to carry on as normal, now the effects of this illness was staring straight at him, moving its way into our lives and trying for a permanent position.
+My husband came home shocked on seeing me with a shaved head.
+I knew he was a little devastated, it was confirmation that his wife was really not well, I think before then he just tried to carry on as normal, now the effects of this illness was staring straight at him, moving its way into our lives and trying for a permanent position.

 My son, on the other hand, didn’t even look twice, shrugged his shoulders and said, you have to do what you have to.
 Proof that kids are far more flexible than us adults.

-My cycle of Chemo was every 3 weeks, the first 2 weeks i would feel sick, quite literally, exhausted, i had to pull every ounce of energy just to fulfil my basic needs.
-The 3rd week i would feel a little human and then it would be time for another session.
+My cycle of Chemo was every 3 weeks, the first 2 weeks I would feel sick, quite literally, exhausted, I had to pull every ounce of energy just to fulfil my basic needs.
+The 3rd week I would feel a little human and then it would be time for another session.
 With each added session the side effects worsened.
 My oncologist, prescribed me the best medication she could to limit these but she couldn’t eradicate them.
-I lost about 5Kg in weight over the period, i had to lose weight anyway but this was a little drastic!!
-I couldn’t eat certain foods, traditional curries were out, anything spicy was a no no so i reverted to plain foods, mainly white bread toast.
+I lost about 5Kg in weight over the period, I had to lose weight anyway but this was a little drastic!!
+I couldn’t eat certain foods, traditional curries were out, anything spicy was a no no so I reverted to plain foods, mainly white bread toast & boiled eggs.

 The old saying, when you get in deep your realise who your people are, never rang so true.

-I promised after treatment never to waste a day again, never to waste my love, kindness, thoughts and care on things & people that just don’t make the make.
-So i continue to invest in myself, be honest when asked and thankful.
+I promised after treatment never to waste a day again, never to waste my love, kindness, thoughts and care on things & people that just don’t make the cut.
+So I continue to invest in myself, be honest when asked and thankful.